 Timely, actionable data is vital for maintaining a global supply chain network, especially during a pandemic.
-We helped J&J’s supply chain managers have the analytics and capabilities they need to continue delivering critical pharmaceuticals, medical devices, and consumer products.
+We gave the supply chain managers at Johnson & Johnson the analytics and capabilities they needed to continue delivering critical pharmaceuticals, medical devices and consumer products during.

 While they had effective tools that let supply-chain managers proactively remediate critical issues through integrations with internal systems, they decided to modernize their business intelligence (BI) platform to overcome several shortcomings.
 First, their legacy BI applications did not let managers flexibly develop new analytics through interactive dashboards and reports.
 Changing applications was also slow and expensive, and data extracts with legacy tools weren’t providing supply-chain managers with real-time data.

 Johnson & Johnson’s data engineering and visualization teams asked DAS42 to help build a new, lightweight, and powerful tool that delivered the flexibility supply-chain managers needed.
 But they wanted to retain the same look and feel and integration in existing application workflows that supply-chain managers were familiar with.

 Building the modern platform Johnson & Johnson needed involved addressing three broad components:

 - OTIF (on-time, in-full) measures if a customer received all of the units in their order across all of their lines in the fulfillment window promised to them.
 It’s critical for supply chains and customer satisfaction.

 - The Delivery Control Tower is a connected, personalized dashboard of data, key business metrics, and events across the supply chain that enables organizations to more fully understand, prioritize, and resolve critical issues in real time.

 - The QBR (quarterly business review) application provides performance management, reliability, and customer experience insights.